 Some districts undertook projects that upgraded lamps and ballasts only, and did not replace entire light fixtures.
 These districts should inspect those fixtures to determine whether any previously leaked material was properly removed from the fixture itself.

-The replacement or cleanup of ballasts are considered routine maintenance activities and are not eligible for state building aid and do not require a building permit from this office.
+The replacement or cleanup of ballasts are considered routine maintenance activities and are not eligible for state building aid, and do not require a building permit from this office.
 However, if the replacement or cleanup of ballasts is part of a larger school facilities project with a broader scope, or part of a complete lighting upgrade, the work will require a building permit and will be eligible for appropriate state reimbursement.
 There are also other opportunities available to help fund replacement of lighting fixtures.
 Utility companies offer energy efficiency programs that can replace outdated fixtures with higher efficiency units and state authorities such as the New York Power Authority (NYPA), the New York State Energy Research and Development Authority (NYSERDA), and the Long Island Power Authority (LIPA) have programs available to assist with the funding, financing, and replacement of fixtures.

 Lighting technology and efficiency have improved dramatically in recent years, and replacing old ballasts and lighting with new energy efficient lighting systems will provide a savings in energy costs while also removing hazardous materials from your schools.
 The work can be undertaken through maintenance activities, a capital program, or through an energy performance project.
 The department analyzed building condition survey data to attempt to identify schools that may still have PCB containing lighting fixtures and we have reached out to facilities directors to inquire of those specific locations.